An Introduction to the National Climate Action Strategy for Libraries

 Learning Outcomes

-At the conclusion of this webinar, participants will be able to:
+At the conclusion of this on-demand webinar, participants will be able to:

-- Explain the triple bottom line definition of sustainability, the newest core value of our profession;
+• Explain the triple bottom line definition of sustainability, the newest core value of our profession;

-- Identify the three core areas of the National Climate Action Strategy for Libraries; and
+• Identify the three core areas of the National Climate Action Strategy for Libraries; and

-- Identify their next steps locally towards climate action at their library in the context of the National Climate Action Strategy for Libraries.
+• Identify their next steps locally towards climate action at their library in the context of the National Climate Action Strategy for Libraries.

 Who Should Attend

-This webinar is intended for all public library stakeholders: directors, library workers, library trustees, and Friends Group members.
+This on-demand webinar is intended for all public library stakeholders: directors, library workers, library trustees, and Friends Group members.
 Registration is free, but ALA membership is required.

 Panelists

-Rebekkah Smith Aldrich (she/her), MLS, LEED AP, is the executive director of the Mid-Hudson Library System in New York, co-founder of the award-winning Sustainable Libraries Initiative, and chair of the National Climate Action Strategy for Libraries Working Group.
+Rebekkah Smith Aldrich (she/her), MLS, LEED APRebekkah Smith Aldrich (she/her), MLS, LEED AP, is the executive director of the Mid-Hudson Library System in New York, co-founder of the award-winning Sustainable Libraries Initiative, and chair of the National Climate Action Strategy for Libraries Working Group.
 For over twenty-five years, Rebekkah has worked with public libraries across the world to help them connect with their community needs to help create viable, vital, and vibrant library services that strengthen social cohesion, serve as a catalyst for civic participation, and ensure that our communities thrive into the future.
 Rebekkah is the principal author of the award-winning Sustainable Library Certification Program; the recently released National Climate Action Strategy for Libraries; handbooks for both library trustees and new library directors in New York State; and she’s also written three books on how libraries contribute to sustainable, resilient, and regenerative communities.

 Important Registration Information

-An ALA eLearning account is required to register for this free webinar.
+An ALA eLearning account is required to register for this free on-demand webinar.
 Don’t have an account?
 Create one for free by going to the “Log in” menu located at the top right corner of your screen.
 Although no membership is required to create the account, you must be an ALA member to register for this ALA member-exclusive webinar.
 If you encounter any issues registering for this event, then please email ce@ala.org for assistance.

 Accommodations

-If you have a physical or communication need that may affect your participation in this webinar, please contact us at plawebinars@ala.org or 800-545-2433 ext.
-5PLA (5752) at least two weeks prior to the webinar.
-Without prior notification of need, we may not be able to provide appropriate accommodations for the live event.
+If you have a physical or communication need that may affect your access to this on-demand webinar, please contact us at plawebinars@ala.org or 800-545-2433 ext.
+5PLA (5752) prior to registering so we can attempt to provide appropriate accommodations.

 Tech Requirements